cython/cython/docs/src/userguide/special_methods.rst

 Currently, docstrings are not fully supported in some special methods of extension types.
 You can place a docstring in the source to serve as a comment, but it won't show up in the corresponding :attr:`__doc__` attribute at run time.
-(This seems to be is a Python limitation -- there's nowhere in the `PyTypeObject` data structure to put such docstrings.)
+(This seems to be is a Python limitation -- there's nowhere in the :c:type:`PyTypeObject` data structure to put such docstrings.)